-The production of the first iteration of the Warrnambool City MFMP is collaboration by the members of the MFMPC made up of representatives from Warrnambool City, CFA, DSE and Parks Victoria.
+The Warrnambool City MFMP is collaboration by the members of the MFMPC made up of representatives from Warrnambool City Council staff and a Councilor, Moyne Shire staff and a Councilor, CFA staff from District 5 and volunteers from Belfast, Hawkesdale, Hopkins - Curdies, Macarthur, Merri, Mortlake and Westmere Groups, Wannon Water, DEWLP, Forest Fire Management Victoria and Parks Victoria.

-As a sub-plan of the Warrnambool City Municipal Emergency Management Plan the MFMP was then directed to the MEMPC a committee with broader representation that includes VICSES, DHS, Department of Education and Early Childhood Development (DEECD) as well as the aforementioned Warrnambool City, CFA, DSE and Parks Victoria.
+As a sub-plan of the Warrnambool City Municipal Emergency Management Plan the MFMP was then directed to the MEMPC a committee with broader representation that includes VICSES, DHHS, Ambulance Victoria, Victoria Police, as well as the aforementioned Warrnambool City, CFA, DEWLP, Parks Victoria, Red Cross, Victorian Council of Churches Emergency Ministry (VCCEM).